MACEFittingParameters

 Notes

-The MACEFittingParameters class provides an interface for training MACE MLFFs [1][2], utilizing the open source mace-torch package developed by the authors.
+The MACEFittingParameters class provides an interface for training MACE MLFFs [1][2].
 The framework provides a multitude of possible settings aiding the creation of accurate and performant MLFFs.

 Most of the parameters have default values corresponding to the defaults in the open source package, but some have been adapted in the MACEFittingParameters class for ease of use and more appropriate settings for most QuantumATK users.
-All used default values are documented in the parameter list above.
+All applied default values are documented in the respective parameter class documentation.

-The MP foundation models [3], their underlying training data [5], and (in the case of MP foundation models) their descriptors file, all of which are required for performing Multihead Replay Finetuning, are available via the mace-foundations repo of ACESuit [4].
-It should be noted, that the training data was calculated with VASP calculators and that total compatibility with QuantumATK-native calculators is not guaranteed.
-This is therefore a prime use case for Multihead Replay Finetuning, which supports heads using different DFT definitions.
+The MP foundation models [3], their underlying training data [5], are available via the mace-foundations repo of ACESuit [4].
+It should be noted, that the training data was calculated with other DFT codes and that total compatibility with QuantumATK-native calculators is not guaranteed.
+This is therefore a prime use case for replay finetuning, which supports heads using different DFT definitions.
 The total energies may differ, but derivative quantities such as forces and stress for similar levels of theory show signs of good agreement (for same level of theory).
 This means that in terms of absolute energies, pretrained models may have to somewhat relearn different energy scales, but the inter-atomic relationships learned by a foundation model are still a strong foundation for continued learning although the level/type of theory is updated.
 In practice, the different model heads will have separate weights for the readout layer, but otherwise share the remaining model weights.

 GPU acceleration of MACE training using CUDA is supported.
 The default way to activate GPU acceleration is by checking the “Enable proprietary GPU acceleration” option in the Job Manager or by using the atkpython_gpu command instead of atkpython, as described in the technical notes.